Immigration and Naturalization Service v. Cardoza-Fonseca: Facts

 Cardoza-Fonseca entered the United States in 1979 as a visitor from Nicaragua.
 She overstayed her US visa, and the INS began proceedings to deport her.
 She admitted that she was in the US illegally but applied for two forms of relief in the deportation hearings: asylum and withholding of deportation.
-Under US law, the INS had the discretion to grant asylum to an alien eligible for that relief, but must withhold deportation if the alien is eligible for that kind of relief.
+Under US law, the INS had the discretion to grant asylum to a noncitizen eligible for that relief, but must withhold deportation if the noncitizen is eligible for that kind of relief.

 To support her request for asylum, Cardoza said that her brother had been tortured by the Sandinistas because of his political activities in Nicaragua.
 They believed that the Sandinistas knew that they had fled Nicaragua together and that even though Cardoza had not been politically active herself, she feared that she would be interrogated about her brother's whereabouts and activities if she returned to Nicaragua.
 She also mentioned that her own political opposition to the Sandinistas would be brought to the attention of the government.
 For that reason, Cardoza feared that she would be tortured if she returned to Nicaragua.

 An immigration judge denied her requests for asylum and withholding of deportation and believed that the same legal standard applied to both claims.
 The judge found that Cardoza had not established a clear probability of persecution and thus was not entitled to either asylum or withholding of deportation.
 The Board of Immigration Appeals (BIA) agreed with those conclusions.

 Cardoza appealed only the denial of her claim for asylum to the Ninth Circuit.
-The Ninth Circuit ruled that the BIA had incorrectly applied the same standard to Cardoza's claims for both asylum and withholding of deportation since the statutes giving the Attorney General authority to grant those forms of relief to aliens were phrased differently.
+The Ninth Circuit ruled that the BIA had incorrectly applied the same standard to Cardoza's claims for both asylum and withholding of deportation since the statutes giving the Attorney General authority to grant those forms of relief to noncitizens were phrased differently.
 It held that the standard for asylum was lower than that for withholding of deportation and that asylum required only a showing of a "well-founded fear" of persecution, instead of a "clear probability."

 The INS successfully asked the Supreme Court to hear the case.